Gibberlings3/transitions/transitions/readme.transitions.english.txt

 	- modified version of refugees
 * Bubb and CamDawg for helping me get through a cut-scene/override fiasco, arrays syntax, and showing me that EVAL EVAL is an actual thing (who'd a thunk!) - LOVE YOU FOREVER!!!
 * Bubb again for showing me how to fix TriggerOverride.
 Thank you thank you thank you!!!
-* igi: for persmission to modify his Refreshment potion from iiItemMod for Imoen to use after Chateau Irenicus
 * Thank you beta testers and proofreaders!: jastey and igi :)
 * The folks at The Gibberlings Three forums: for never failing to answer my many many questions